cloudfoundry-samples/grails-petclinic/README.md

 targeting a Cloud Foundry instance, and logging in, the application can be pushed using these commands:

     $ cf push

-You may need to provide a different URL for the application if the name `petclinic` has already been taking in your Cloud Foundry domain.

 When using the provided `manifest.yml` file, a MySQL service will be created and bound to the app when it is pushed.
 You can choose a different MySQL service or a PostgreSQL service to bind to the application.